EveryOneIsGross/scratchTHOUGHTS/README.md

 2nd brain for my scratchpad thoughts so I can paste it into chatbots 📎

 ---
+07.08.23
 ## all data has metadata embedded with agent instructions/prompts

-Too sleepy to explain, like themelic html markdown where you embed your intent for the code or data.
+All recorded data has instructions on how it can be used by ai agents.
+Too sleepy to explain, like my themelic html markdown (write up that project tomorrow too) where you embed your intent for the code/data.

 ---